IBM-Cloud/Bluemix-onprem-data/README.md

 2. In the secure gateway console choose `ADD GATEWAY` and:

 	a) Give your gateway a name, toggle `Enforce security token on client` so that it is not active, and then click on `ADD DESTINATION`
 	b) Give the destination a name, enter `127.0.0.1` as IP address, port 3306, keep TCP selected, and click the `+` button.
 The loopback ip address (127.0.0.1) is used because the Secure Gateway client connects to the MySQL server locally.
+If the MySQL server is on another machine, its IP address must be specified.

 	c) Click `CONNECT IT` to retrieve the command you will need to establish the secure connection from your VM.
 There are options for the native installer (IBM Installer), running a docker image or using IBM DataPower.
 	Select `IBM Installer`, the screen should look as shown.
 Note down the Gateway ID.
 It is needed in step 3b. ![](https://raw.githubusercontent.com/IBM-Bluemix/Bluemix-onprem-data/master/screenshots/sg-native-installer.png)